 Mean score of companies in the Beverage Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Molson Coors reported total greenhouse gas emissions of approximately 5,000,000 kg CO2e, comprising 600,567,000 kg CO2e from Scope 1, 268,555,000 kg CO2e from Scope 2, and 4,149,778,000 kg CO2e from Scope 3 emissions.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 emissions by 65% by 2030 and achieve net-zero emissions across its value chain by 2050, using 2016 as the base year.
-Additionally, Molson Coors targets a 40% reduction in absolute Scope 3 emissions within the same timeframe.
+In 2023, Molson Coors reported total greenhouse gas emissions of approximately 600,567,000 kg CO2e for Scope 1, 268,555,000 kg CO2e for Scope 2, and 4,149,778,000 kg CO2e for Scope 3 emissions.
+The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 50% by 2025 from a 2016 baseline.
+Additionally, they plan to cut absolute GHG emissions across their entire value chain by 20% within the same timeframe.
+Looking further ahead, Molson Coors has committed to achieving net-zero GHG emissions across the value chain by 2050.
+Their near-term targets include a 65% reduction in absolute Scope 1 and 2 emissions and a 40% reduction in Scope 3 emissions by 2030, both from a 2016 base year.
 Long-term goals include a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by 2050.
-These commitments align with the Science Based Targets initiative (SBTi) and reflect the company's dedication to addressing climate change and reducing its carbon footprint.
+These commitments align with industry standards for climate action, reflecting Molson Coors's dedication to sustainability and reducing their carbon footprint in the brewing sector.

 Access structured emissions data, company-specific emission factors, and source documents